-For Safer Internet Day 2019, the UK Safer Internet Centre has created educational resources for educators to deliver young people aged 3-18 years old, including specific resources tailored for use with 3-7 year olds.
+For Safer Internet Day 2020, we have created a range of educational resources that are designed for educators to deliver with young people aged 3-18 years old, including specific resources tailored for use with 3-7 year olds.

 The resources for 3-7 year olds include two differentiated lesson plans – one for 3-5 year olds and one for 5-7 year olds – an accompanying PowerPoint with all the supporting resources, an assembly, whole school activities, a poster, a film, and guidance on how to use the pack effectively.

-The pack aims to facilitate discussion with the youngest internet users, using a variety of visual and kinetic learning techniques to engage their knowledge of the internet so far.
+The pack aims to facilitate discussion with the youngest internet users, using a variety of learning techniques and activities to engage their knowledge of the internet so far.

 Activities from this pack to highlight

-The Education pack for 3-7 year olds and complementary SID TV film provide a range of activities to help schools, youth groups and other settings get involved on Safer Internet Day.
+There are a range of activities to help schools, youth groups and other settings get involved on Safer Internet Day.
 These include some quick activities which are practical, easy to organise, and transferrable to any educational setting – whether that is a classroom, youth group, or wider.

 Guidance for educators